 •Delete - fired upon the object deletion.

-•<name>Info.TYPEINFO.Events - provides the same set of events as ObjectEvents, but specific for a particular object type, for example UserInfo.TYPEINFO.Events.
+•<name>Info.TYPEINFO.Events - contains events that provide the same set of events as ObjectEvents, but specific for a particular object type, e.g. UserInfo.TYPEINFO.Events.

 •DocumentEvents - contains events fired when changes are made to documents.
 These events relate to the published versions of documents, refer to WorkflowEvents for actions within editing of the documents under workflow.
 Replaces the old CustomTreeNodeHandler.